 Have you noticed your guinea pig’s pee is white?
-You may be wondering why your guinea pig’s pee is white and whether it’s something to be concerned about.
-Why Is My Guinea Pigs Pee White?
+Do you know Why Is My Guinea Pigs Pee White and what it means?

 Your guinea pig’s urine appears white due to the traces of calcium present in the urine.
 A diet high in calcium may be causing this.
 However, there is no need to be concerned unless other symptoms are indicating ill health.